prosperllc/Prosper-Android-SDK/README.md

  * Zip
  * Employment Status
  * Annual Income

+To speed up the creation of a loan listing, Prosper can also accept additional information about the loan applicant:
+ * Primary phone number
+ * Secondary phone number
+ * Employer name
+ * Employer phone number
+ * Employer start date
+ * Occupation type
+ * Social security number
+ * Bank account number
+ * Bank routing number

 Once you collect this information from your user, you construct a PMIBorrowerInfo object for the loan applicant.

 ```
 PMIBorrowerInfo borrowerInfo = new PMIBorrowerInfo.PMIBorrowerBuilder()
+   // Full object with required 13 fields shown.
    .setLoanAmount(20000)
-   .setLoanPurpose(ProsperConfig.LoanPurpose.DEBT_CONSOLIDATION)
+   .setLoanPurpose(ProsperConfig.LoanPurpose.HOME_IMPROVEMENT)
    .setCreditScore(760)
    .setEmploymentStatusId(ProsperConfig.EmploymentStatusId.EMPLOYED)
-   .setAnnualIncome(95000)
-   .setEmail("user@gmail.com")
-   .setFirstName("Walter")
-   .setLastName("White")
-   .setAddress1("3828 Piermont Dr ")
-   .setCity("Albuquerque")
-   .setState("NM")
-   .setZip("87112")
-   .setDateOfBirth("09/07/1969")
+   .setAnnualIncome(75000)
+   .setEmail("user@somedomain.com")
+   .setFirstName("Maryann")
+   .setLastName("Helmann")
+   .setAddress1("912 PINELAND AVE APT 33")
+   .setCity("Hinesville")
+   .setState("GA")
+   .setZip("31313")
+   .setDateOfBirth("03/22/1984")
    .build();
+   // You can also add ten additional pieces of information to the PMIBorrowerInfo object
+   .setPrimaryPhone("4085550175")
+   .setSecondaryPhone("4085550235")
+   .setEmployerName("ACME")
+   .setEmployerPhone("4085550199")
+   .setWorkPhone("4085550100")
+   .setEmploymentStart("04/2010")
+   .setOccupation(ProsperConfig.Occupation.PILOT_PRIVATE_OR_COMMERCIAL)
+   .setSsn("123456789")
+   .setAccountNumber("32423435345435")
+   .setRoutingNumber("121000248")
 ```
-**Note:** For a full list of values that can be entered for LoanPurpose and EmploymentStatus, refer to the ProsperConfig.java file bundled with the Prosper Borrower SDK.
+**Note:** For a full list of values that can be entered for LoanPurpose, EmploymentStatus and Occupation, refer to the ProsperConfig.java file bundled with the Prosper Borrower SDK.

 ###Step 2: Call the ProspectOffersService to get loan offers

 ```
-   ProspectOffersService.getInstance().getoffers(borrowerInfo, new ProsperConfig.OffersCallback() {
+ProspectOffersService.getInstance().getOffers(borrowerInfo, new ProsperConfig.OffersCallback() {
         @Override
         public void success(PMIListedOffers offers) {
         Log.d(TAG, "Got offers");
-      }

         @Override
         public void failure(String s) {
         Log.d(TAG, "Failed to get offers");
       }

        });
   }
 ```

-OffersCallback returns an Offers list object.
+OffersCallback returns an Offers list array of offers.
 The list contains different loan offers that the user has been pre-approved for.
 These offers range between different interest, APRs and terms.
 It is up to your development team to determine the offers you want displayed to the user.

 To access a particular offer by index, you can do something like this in the OffersCallback success:

 ```
  @Override
     public void success(PMIListedOffers offers) {
+        Log.d(TAG, "Got offers");

+        // choose the first offer
         PMIOffer offer = offers.getOffers().get(0);
+        int userSelectedOffer = offer.getLoanOfferId();
     }
 ```

 ###Invoke the Prosper Borrower SDK and complete the loan offer###